efea-umich/cse-593/main-project/project.typ

     - U04-08: While she occasionally uses typing suggestions, they are infrequently relied upon and lack accuracy for her needs.
     - U04-09: She finds erasing mistakes on the smartwatch more cumbersome than on her phone.
     - U04-10: Long nails hinder her ability to type effectively on the small screen.
-    - U04-11: She uses the “react” feature for quick responses but finds it less convenient overall.
+    - U04-11: She uses the "react" feature for quick responses but finds it less convenient overall.
     - U04-12: She believes that improvements in typo prediction and input efficiency would enhance the smartwatch text-entry experience.
     - U05-01: The participant uses the watch mostly for passive tasks like checking notifications, finding it convenient when their phone is stored away.
     - U05-02: The participant speaks Mandarin in daily life, but the watch only supports English input, so he avoids typing anything more than a few words.